 It is the policy of PCC to record the expenditures for sick leave when leave is actually taken.
 Sick leave is compensated time for absence during working hours arising from employee illness or injury.
-The accumulated sick leave at September 30, 2022 and 2021 was \$1,268,315 and \$1,293,459, respectively.
+Effective January 2024, a maximum of 180 hours of accrued sick leave may be paid out to employees who retired or resigned from the college.
+The accumulated sick leave at September 30, 2024 and 2023 was \$190,668 and \$1,150,972, respectively.